 To be completely honest, I can’t exactly make you fight, but at the same time, I can’t necessarily stop somebody else from fighting you.
 That’s the beauty of my tournament.
 I’m gonna work my way up these standings.
 I was deliberately conservative in my own placement, so it might behoove the many who happen to be ahead of me to get stronger.
 It’s not a threat – simply the rules of the competition….”

 Chip needed to pull a veteran move and act like he had been here before.
-Forget the Enforcers; this was the hottest scoop which had ever been obtained, and there was no undue exposure for him in breaking the story.
+Forget the Enforcers; this was the hottest scoop that had ever been obtained, and there was no undue exposure for him in breaking the story.
 If it happened to be a fabrication, Sheol would be the one who would look the part of a fool.
 His task now was to contain the (over) excitement, remain composed, and just let things flow by continuing to allow the Shokan to present the astonishing side of it, “Pouring briefly through this, I see information on affiliation, title, record, your personal analysis, and even the source materials on what caused you to come up with these specific rankings, but I don’t see any information on how a person might become victorious during the course of your tournament.
 Obviously, some people are higher up on this.
 There’s actually a great deal of emphasis on the Top 10 Seeds versus the Vying 11+ Seeds.
 I guess what I’m asking is this: How does the tournament end, and what does the victor receive for winning it?”

 Had not Sheol needed to maintain appearances of his own, he would have taken time out to applaud Chip’s questioning.
 This unforced interview was painting him in a fair light without the judgment, and a more forthcoming discussion had arisen because of it.
 “The tournament is never-ending, but I did not start this, and really, many of the competitors who are listed in my fight rankings happen to already be engaged in some sort of battle with one another.
 I’ve merely shed a light on what is and has been going on behind the scenes since forever.